 North Carolina is a 'no-fault" divorce state.
 So the only ground for divorce in the state of North Carolina is one year of separation before either party can file for divorce.
 There is a pending bill ((NC Senate Bill 459) that would reduce the required time period to six months, if it passes and becomes law.
-Check back for further updates.
+Current update: It is has been held in committee and is unlikely to be passed.

 Alimony and equitable distribution claims must be filed prior to the entry of a divorce judgment or you lose your right to pursue them.
 If you have claims for alimony and equitable distribution, you should meet with a family law attorney and file them prior to the entry of a divorce judgment.